Search engine optimization: History

+Relationship between Google and SEO industry

-In 1998, two graduate students at Stanford University, Larry Page and Sergey Brin, developed "Backrub," a search engine that relied on a mathematical algorithm to rate the prominence of web pages.
+In 1998, two graduate students at Stanford University, Larry Page and Sergey Brin, developed "Backrub", a search engine that relied on a mathematical algorithm to rate the prominence of web pages.
 The number calculated by the algorithm, PageRank, is a function of the quantity and strength of inbound links.
 PageRank estimates the likelihood that a given page will be reached by a web user who randomly surfs the web and follows links from one page to another.
 In effect, this means that some links are stronger than others, as a higher PageRank page is more likely to be reached by the random web surfer.

 Page and Brin founded Google in 1998.
 Google attracted a loyal following among the growing number of Internet users, who liked its simple design.
 Off-page factors (such as PageRank and hyperlink analysis) were considered as well as on-page factors (such as keyword frequency, meta tags, headings, links and site structure) to enable Google to avoid the kind of manipulation seen in search engines that only considered on-page factors for their rankings.
 Although PageRank was more difficult to game, webmasters had already developed link-building tools and schemes to influence the Inktomi search engine, and these methods proved similarly applicable to gaming PageRank.
 Many sites focus on exchanging, buying, and selling links, often on a massive scale.
-Some of these schemes, or link farms, involved the creation of thousands of sites for the sole purpose of link spamming.
+Some of these schemes involved the creation of thousands of sites for the sole purpose of link spamming.

 By 2004, search engines had incorporated a wide range of undisclosed factors in their ranking algorithms to reduce the impact of link manipulation.
-In June 2007, The New York Times' Saul Hansell stated Google ranks sites using more than 200 different signals.
 The leading search engines, Google, Bing, and Yahoo, do not disclose the algorithms they use to rank pages.
 Some SEO practitioners have studied different approaches to search engine optimization and have shared their personal opinions.
 Patents related to search engines can provide information to better understand search engines.
 In 2005, Google began personalizing search results for each user.
 Depending on their history of previous searches, Google crafted results for logged in users.

 In 2007, Google announced a campaign against paid links that transfer PageRank.
 On June 15, 2009, Google disclosed that they had taken measures to mitigate the effects of PageRank sculpting by use of the nofollow attribute on links.
 Matt Cutts, a well-known software engineer at Google, announced that Google Bot would no longer treat any no follow links, in the same way, to prevent SEO service providers from using nofollow for PageRank sculpting.
 As a result of this change, the usage of nofollow led to evaporation of PageRank.
 In order to avoid the above, SEO engineers developed alternative techniques that replace nofollowed tags with obfuscated JavaScript and thus permit PageRank sculpting.
 Additionally, several solutions have been suggested that include the usage of iframes, Flash, and JavaScript.